quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 This document and other related qlog schema definitions are intentionally independent of serialization format.
 This means that implementers themselves can choose how to represent and serialize qlog data practically on disk or on the wire.
-Some examples of possible formats are JSON, CBOR, CSV, protocol buffers, flatbuffers, etc.
+Some examples of possible formats are JSON, CBOR, CSV, protobuf, flatbuffers, etc.

 All these formats make certain tradeoffs between flexibility and efficiency, with